 One of the top complaints I hear from coaches is that “I’m busy and stressed and don’t have enough time to get it all done!”
-I think we all understand the importance of taking care of ourselves.
+I think we all understand the importance of taking care of ourselves and focusing on stress relief if we need it.
 But I have to admit, I used to feel like “self-care” was one more thing on my to-do list!
-“I’ll have time to take a bath after next week.”
+“I’ll have time to get a massage and relax after we get through homecoming week.”
 Or “I’ll have time to go take a hike outside when we get home from Nationals.”

 The good news is, stress relief doesn’t have to take long.
 In fact, research shows the #1 way to reduce stress takes 5 minutes.
 And taking care of ourselves has to be a priority.
 It’s like the airlines always tell us.
 We have to put on our own oxygen mask before we can help anyone else.